-- general sales tax A tax that is added to the price of goods and services at the time of purchase. - generic Products that are representative of a whole group of common items.
+general sales tax A tax that is added to the price of goods and services at the time of purchase.

+generic Products that are representative of a whole group of common items.

-goal An aim or objective, such as going to college or owning your own business.
+Federal Reserve System A big national bank, with branches in many cities, that factors of production The natural regoal An aim or objective, such as going to college or owning your own business.